Aliases for ATF4 Gene

 GeneCards Summary for ATF4 Gene

 ATF4 (Activating Transcription Factor 4) is a Protein Coding gene.
-Diseases associated with ATF4 include T-Cell Leukemia.
-Among its related pathways are HTLV-I infection and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
+Diseases associated with ATF4 include Mehmo Syndrome and T-Cell Leukemia.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Photodynamic therapy-induced unfolded protein response.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and protein heterodimerization activity.
 An important paralog of this gene is ATF5.